intuition-dev/INTUITION2/PERSPECTIVES/slides/3_conclusion/START.md

 - Manager will monitor developer productivity, ex: # of pages per day/week.
 - Manager will putting people in positions to succeed.
 For example, a full stack developer does not have sufficient CSS experience = can't do front end dev.
 - Web design agency willing to use Pug, FireBase
+- Meta methodology includes Intercept/Observe.
+At least show how much you care before you show how much you know.

 Other: